Open-Rights-Exchange/crypto-service/README.md

 * signing transactions
 * encrypting / decrypting payloads - supporting both symmetric and asymmetric encryption

-This service is stateless - it holds no keys
+This service is stateless - it holds no user data or keys

 ## Running on local machine